atomicdata-dev/atomic-server/CONTRIBUTE.md

 drill -b benchmark.yml --stats
 ```

+## SResponsible disclosure / Coordinated Vulnerability Disclosure

+If you encounter serious security risks, please refrain from posting these publicly in the issue tracker.
+We could minimize the impact by first patching the issue, publishing the patch, and then (after 30 days) disclose the bug.
+So please first send an e-mail to joep@ontola.io describing the issue, and then we will work on fixing it as soon as possible.

 ## Releases, Versioning and Tagging

 - We use Github Actions for building, testing and creating releases.